anupamme/wordFrame/README.md

-A simple, extensible rich text editor for the browser, written as a jquery plugin, using http://maccman.github.com/wysiwyg/ as a starting point.
+A simple, extensible rich text editor for the browser.

+The core file is very minimal in features, but there are a number of plugins.

+JQuery methods:

+* .wordframe(): initiates editors on all matching elements

+* .wordframe('getContents'): return HTML string of the editor's contents (works for single instance only).

 Plugins API:
 (all functions part of the $.wordframe object)